giampa-code/housing_price_kaggle/README.md

 This process will be done automatically, grouping by the feature's labels and ranking by the mean of the target (SalePrice).

+v2: The MSSubClass was re-encoded to find a tendency between the labels.

+### Feature correlation

 ### Outlier treatment

+V2: around 15 outlier point were dropped and several data columns were dropped because the target seemed independent from them.

 ### Normalization